Brightspace/react-valence-ui-fileviewer/README.md

 * A callback reporting on the size of the viewer's contents.

 `size`
-* A `string` value for the size of the viewer if we care about it and can find it out.
+* A `string` value for the size of the viewer if we can find it out.
 * `null` if the viewer should just be sized to the container height.

 `sizeKnown`